What parents need to know

 Facebook's most recent changes allow kids 13 to 17 to share timeline posts publicly rather than only with friends (or friends-of-friends).
 The first time kids choose to post publicly, a pop-up window will appear, reminding them that even strangers may see their posts and that they might end up getting messages from people they don't know.
 From that point forward, when kids post, they'll see a shorter pop-up reminder, simply letting them know that they're posting publicly (but they won't get any privacy or safety reminders).
 However, kids' default privacy settings are now set to Friends Only -- until they decide they want to share more widely.

 Other recent changes include the Graph Search, a super-charged search tool that mines Facebook's wealth of user data.
 From the search bar on the top left of the page, you can explore general info like "nearby restaurants" and "pages about news" or dig for more personal tidbits such as "music my friends like" and "people who like dogs and live in San Francisco."
+The new Scrapbooks feature allows parents to tag photos of their kids and create a virtual scrapbook to share with friends and family.
+Because content about a kid under 13 is being curated, and more features are bound to roll out, the privacy and safety implications aren't clear.
 With such easy access to user data, it's important to recheck your privacy settings.
 For each section of your timeline (for example, About, Likes, Music, and Groups), click the pencil icon in the top right of the section box to review privacy settings and modify who can see (and search for) the info.
 The Graph Search bar also doubles as a Web search powered by Bing.
 Search results have "strict" filtering for users age 13 to 17 so long as they have their true ages listed on their Facebook accounts.

 What kids can learn

 - following codes of conduct